wplib/deploywp/README.md

 ## Basic premise
-This package is a fork from JsonToConfig initially and provides a simple framework of "helpers", with all methods visible in both GoLang native and GoLang templates.
+This package is a fork from Scribe initially and provides a simple framework of "helpers", with all methods visible in both GoLang native and GoLang templates.

 ## Structure
 helper packages are defined within the jtc/helpers directory.
 All methods and functions are pulled in automatically on build using `pkgreflect`.